 After some extensive research, I decided to self-publish my first novel and skip the conversation about my book being too specialized to market.
 Equestrian fiction authors have legendarily been told that their books (with an equine twist) are too niche.
 I don't agree.
 My goal was to write a story with an honest depiction of the human-horse bond while at the same time giving readers the experience of falling in love with the characters of my book.
 So, that's just what I did!
-Here's some reasons why you shouldn't let anyone tell you that a self-published book isn't as worthy as a traditionally published one ...
+Here's some reasons why you shouldn't let anyone tell you that a book by an indie author isn't as worthy as a traditionally published one ...

 Self-Publishing: I have a say ...